 The government also announced that collective dismissals are subjected to increased scrutiny before getting the authorization from the administration during the containment periods.
 Accordingly, the number of collective layoffs dropped dramatically: it is about three times lower in March-April 2020 than in March-April 2019.

-During April 2020, about a quarter of employees were teleworking, and another quarter worked on site (DARES, 2020a).
+During April 2020, about a quarter of employees were teleworking all the week (Dares 2020a).
 Telework is particularly frequent in the information and communication sectors (63% of employees), and financial and insurance activities (55%), in which it was already much more widespread before the crisis.
 It is less so in accommodation and catering (6% of employees), construction (12%), the food industry (12%) and transport (13%).

 A large share of firms had to implement protective measures for their employees, which likely reduce labor productivity.
 Companies that have set up protective distances for most of their employees working on site represent 69% of employment.
 Distance measures for on-site workers are more often implemented in industry and transport and less often in accommodation and food services (28%), other service activities (45%) and construction (46 %).